Top-NotchOutdoorSearch

 Jackery rates the bifacial IBC cells at 26.7% conversion.

-The IBC layout holds steady in weak morning light, so you bank watts earlier than expected.
+The IBC layout is built to hold steady in weak morning light, so you should bank watts earlier in the day.

 Power EfficiencyRating